Gimly-Blockchain/eosio-did-spec/docs/eosio-did-method-spec.md

 )
 - [DID core - multisig and delegated use case](https://docs.google.com/presentation/d/1vrmdOnN1tiE54e8h7HyegkJUGyrBUITVFNsAVedUwTE)

+## Conformance

+The key words MAY, MUST, MUST NOT, OPTIONAL, RECOMMENDED, REQUIRED, SHOULD, and SHOULD NOT in this document are to be interpreted as described in [BCP 14](https://tools.ietf.org/html/bcp14) when, and only when, they appear in all capitals, as shown here.

 # 2. Design goals

 The design goals of the EOSIO DID Method Specification are to: